nkaradzhov/ioredis/.github/CONTRIBUTING.md

 ioredis uses [semantic-release](https://github.com/semantic-release/semantic-release).
 Every commit to the master branch will trigger a release automatically.
 To get a helpful changelog and make sure the version is correct, we adopt AngularJS's convention for commit message format.
 Please read more here: https://github.com/semantic-release/semantic-release#commit-message-format

-We prefer a linear Git history, so when merging a pull request, we should always go with squash, and update the commit message to fit our convention (simply put, prefix with `feat: ` for features, `fix: ` for fixes, `refactor: ` for refactors, and `docs: ` for documentation changes).
+We prefer a linear Git history, so when merging a pull request, we should always go with squash, and update the commit message to fit our convention (simply put, prefix with `feat: ` for features, `fix: ` for fixes, `refactor: ` for refactors, and `docs: ` for documentation changes).1